 Back in August, Tommy Watson, one of our London based client managers, wrote a very thought-provoking client email about being prepared.
 The article was so good I wanted to share it.

-One of the benefits of employing a Financial Planner is knowing you are as prepared as you can be for the future.
+One of the benefits of getting financial planning services is knowing you are as prepared as you can be for the future.
 Below is Tommy’s article – I hope you enjoy it as much as I did.

 The great British summertime